 Visual C++ Tips and Tricks: Tips on making the use of MSVC a bit more pleasant.

-Scott Meyers' Site: He da man too (just not on the Standards Committee).
-Author of the seminal Effective C++ book series and my favorite speaker on C++.
+Scott Meyers' Site: Author of the seminal Effective C++ book series and an all-star speaker on C++.

 Dan Saks' Site: Not only is Dan Saks an expert on all things C/C++, a former secretary of the ISO C++ Standards Committee and the leading educator on the use of C and C++ in the context of embedded systems....he's also a really, really nice guy.
 Most of my understanding of the motivation behind the design of C++ comes from Dan.